– SPONSORED CONTENT –

 Never Give Up

 Mental illnesses are cruel because it’s all within the mind and trying to make sense of it to other people is difficult when the only person experiencing what you’re feeling is yourself.
-It probably makes that personal feel alone but it’s important to never give up.
+It probably makes that person feel alone but it’s important to never give up.

 And that’s easy enough to say but you deserve to have a long and happy life, everyone is entitled to that.